 2014 February - Briggs Hospitality LLC who had the contract for this business gave their notice to vacate.

-2014 May - State Park to operate City Hotel with Fallon House.
+2014 May - State Park takes on the operatation of the City Hotel along with Fallon House.

 The CITY HOTEL